Tennormodz/Jewel-Md/README.md

 </div>

 ### Please Read !
-Queen elisa is a whatsapp bot created by mr nima ( darkmakerofc ) using baileys web api.
+Queen elisa is a whatsapp bot created by mr nima ( darkmakerofc ) & ELISACODERS TEAM using baileys web api.
 Do not use this bot in a way that will cause trouble to others.
 We are not responsible for any problems caused by your use of this!
 [Contact the support group](https://t.me/queenelisasupport) for any issues that arise during the bot creation process.
 And Follow mr nima and give one star for queen elisa.